lmielke/100_django_template/README.md

 # 2.2.
-Production setup on Ubuntu >= 16.04 & Apache
+Production setup on Ubuntu >= 16.04 & Apache in Google Cloud (steps might differ on other hosting platforms)

-Follow the instructions in this youTube link: link is coming soon
+After creating your vm wait some minutes.
+Then open the vm shell and follow the instructions in this youTube link: link is coming soon

 ##01_clone_repo
 #################################################################################